abhishekkhanna2710/javascript_projects/Javscript/index.md

 Q- What is event bubbling
 Ans- Event bubbling is a type of event propagation where the event first triggers on the innermost target element, and then successively triggers on the ancestors (parents) of the target element in the same nesting hierarchy till it reaches the outermost DOM element.

+Q- What is the difference between native, host and user objects Ans- Native objects are objects that are part of the JavaScript language defined by the ECMAScript specification.
+For example, String, Math, RegExp, Object, Function etc core objects defined in the ECMAScript spec.
+Host objects are objects provided by the browser or runtime environment (Node).
+For example, window, XmlHttpRequest, DOM nodes etc are considered as host objects.
+User objects are objects defined in the javascript code.
+For example, User objects created for profile information.